NovaVoidHowl/CVR-Community-Unity-Package-Manager/README.md

 simple, intuitive desktop interface.

 > [!note]
-> This is a community-created tool and is not affiliated with ChilloutVR.
+> This application is not created by or affiliated with ChilloutVR or the ChilloutVR team in any way

 <p align="right">(<a href="#readme-top">back to top</a>)</p>